What’s in a word?

 Choosing the right power words for your CV will give the employer a clear picture understanding of your soft skills.

+Unsure how to write a great CV that uses powerful words?
 Below we’ve listed 25 excellent power words for emphasising your most marketable traits to employers.

 As an added bonus we’ve organised them into the following soft skill groups so you can find the right CV words for your personality: